French troops free aid workers kidnapped in northern Mali

 Mujao was among the militant groups ousted from northern towns last year.

-France led the military intervention but attacks by al-Qaeda-linked insurgents have continued in Mali's vast northern region.'Terrorist group'
+France led the military intervention but attacks by al-Qaeda-linked insurgents have continued in Mali's vast northern region.

 The five aid workers went missing while travelling in a 4x4 vehicle from Kidal to Gao on 8 February.